jellyfin/jellyfin/README.md

 This is the source code for Media Browser Server.

-Media Browser Server is a media transcoding server built on top of other popular open source technologies such as service stack.
+Media Browser Server is a media catalogue transcoding server built on top of other popular open source technologies such as service stack.

+In order to facilitate api consumption, the server features built-in api documentation courtesy of service stack and swagger.

+We also have full .net and javascript wrappers around the api.

 ## Related Reading ##